-(Read this first!
-I am sharing this spreadsheet online in read-only format.
-If you wish to customize or add your own values, you must make a copy of it using the menu option File > Make a copy or download it as an Excel file using option File > Download as).
+(Download a free copy: I am sharing this spreadsheet online – free of charge – in read-only format.
+However, please make a copy of it using the menu option File > Make a copy or download it as an Excel file using option File > Download as).
 Any requests for edit access to the original public spreadsheet will be denied, because you would be changing the appearance for everyone.)

-4. Check out the actual breakdown vs. your target breakdown.
-The spreadsheet shows the actual percentage breakdown vs. the actual breakdown, as well as the dollar amounts of any differences.
-In the fictitious example shown, I’d feel that I was close enough that I wouldn’t really bother with any rebalancing.
+3. Check out the actual breakdown vs. your target breakdown.
+The spreadsheet shows the current actual percentage breakdown vs. your target breakdown, as well as the dollar amounts of any differences.
+A positive number means you need to buy more to reach your theoretical target (negative means sell).
+In the fictitious example shown, I might feel that I was close enough that I wouldn’t really bother with any rebalancing.
 If things were really off, I could buy/sell as needed.

 3. Rebalance with new cashflow, dividends, and interest.
 Choose your frequency of “forced” rebalancing.
 By using this spreadsheet, you can see which asset classes should be invested in currently to bring you back towards your target asset allocation.
 This is where you should invest any new cashflow (i.e. paycheck, dividends, rental income, or interest that your portfolio generates).

 In addition, you can rebalance by selling some asset classes and then buying another.
 I try not to sell too often as to avoid capital gains taxes.
 You can do this on a set calendar basis such as annually on your birthday or quarterly.
 Another method is to only rebalance once your percentages are off by a certain amount, like a tolerance band of +/- 5%.
 I personally check in quarterly to see where I should invest any new cashflows, and if things are really off then I rebalance by selling something at most once a year.
 If you have sizable taxable holding, you could also attempt some tax-loss harvesting during these check-ins.